Ghana receives critical coronavirus medical supplies

 He was full of commendation for Ghana for the support ECOWAS has received from the country and thanked Ghana and Nigeria for supporting the transportation and storage of the supplies under the ECOWAS emergency support facility to member countries and with aircraft and warehouses.

-German Ambassador to Ghana Christoph Retzlaff described the donation as significant, pledging his country’s commitment to supporting Ghana in the fight against Covid-19 as demonstrated through the funding of some of the items.
+Mr. Christoph Retzlaff, the German Ambassador to Ghana described the donation as significant, pledging his country’s commitment to supporting Ghana in the fight against COVID-19 as demonstrated through the funding of some of the items.